7 Amazing Health Benefits Of Bee Pollen

 Health Benefits Of Bee Pollen

-Bee pollen has amazing health benefits.
-It can fight inflammation, give you an antioxidant boost, treat iron deficiency anemia, protect your liver, fight infections, help with allergies, and improve menopausal symptoms.
-But it can cause severe reactions if you’re allergic to pollen and is also not suitable if you’re pregnant or breastfeeding.
-It might also react with some medications.
+Bee pollen can fight inflammation, give you an antioxidant boost, treat iron deficiency anemia, protect your liver, fight infections, help with allergies, and improve menopausal symptoms.
+But it can cause severe allergic reactions and is not suitable if you’re pregnant or breastfeeding.

 Bee pollen has been valued for its healing properties for ages.
 The ancient Egyptians called it “a life-giving dust” and Hippocrates and Pliny the Elder prescribed it to their patients.1 2 So, let’s take a look at what this gift from the bees can do for us.